 #8 Chase the Northern Lights

-This only applies to the dark parts of the winter time, as during midnight sun, there is no darkness and Northern Lights are not visible.
-Check this Aurora hunting guide to increase your chances of seeing Northern Lights.
+This only applies to the dark parts of the wintertime, as during midnight sun, there is no darkness and Northern Lights are not visible.
+Check this Aurora hunting guide to increase your chances of seeing the Northern Lights.